spyder-ide/spyder-docs/doc/index.rst

       .. div:: align-center

-         If you are familiar with Spyder and want to explore the functionality of its panes in more detail, go to :doc:`panes/index`.
+         If you are familiar with Spyder and want to explore the functionality of its panes in more detail, go to :ref:`panes-index`.

    .. grid-item-card::